Data Governance

 Why do companies need data governance?

-Identifying offensive aspects of data governance
+Offensive aspects of our data governance consulting

-Identifying defensive aspects of data governance
+Defensive aspects of our data governance consulting

 Guidelines for data usage throughout the data life cycle